Connectivity architecture in Azure Database for MySQL

 APPLIES TO: Azure Database for MySQL - Single Server

 Azure Database for MySQL - Single Server is on the retirement path.
 We strongly recommend for you to upgrade to Azure Database for MySQL - Flexible Server.
 For more information about migrating to Azure Database for MySQL - Flexible Server, see What's happening to Azure Database for MySQL Single Server?

-This article explains the Azure Database for PostgreSQL connectivity architecture and how the traffic is directed to your Azure Database for PostgreSQL database instance from clients both within and outside Azure.
+This article explains the Azure Database for MySQL connectivity architecture and how the traffic is directed to your Azure Database for MySQL instance from clients both within and outside Azure.

-The gateway service is hosted on group of stateless compute nodes located behind an IP address.
-This is an address your client would reach first when trying to connect to an Azure Database for PostgreSQL server.
+The gateway service is hosted on group of stateless compute nodes sitting behind an IP address, which your client would reach first when trying to connect to an Azure Database for MySQL server.

-As part of ongoing service maintenance, we'll periodically refresh compute hardware hosting the gateways to ensure we provide the most secure and performant connectivity experience.
+As part of ongoing service maintenance, we'll periodically refresh compute hardware hosting the gateways to ensure we provide the most secure and performant experience.
 When the gateway hardware is refreshed, a new ring of the compute nodes is built out first.
-This new ring serves the traffic for all the newly created Azure Database for PostgreSQL servers and it has a different IP address from older gateway rings in the same region to differentiate the traffic.
-The older gateway hardware continues serving existing servers but are planned for decommissioning in future.
-Before decommissioning a gateway hardware, customers running their servers and connecting to older gateway rings are notified via email and in the Azure portal, three months in advance before decommissioning.
+This new ring serves the traffic for all the newly created Azure Database for MySQL servers and it will have a different IP address from older gateway rings in the same region to differentiate the traffic.
+Once the new ring is fully functional, the older gateway hardware serving existing servers are planned for decommissioning.
+Before decommissioning a gateway hardware, customers running their servers and connecting to older gateway rings will be notified via email and in the Azure portal.
 The decommissioning of gateways can impact the connectivity to your servers if

 - You don't update the newer gateway IP addresses in the client-side firewall to allow outbound traffic to be able to reach our new gateway rings.